ublue-os/website/docs/index.md

 ## Why would I use these?

 These images reflect a more [cloud-native](https://www.youtube.com/watch?v=vZ1LRe_foJY) approach to running Linux on your desktop.
-Images are built a minimum of once a day so updates from Fedora are included.

 ### Advantages over traditional Linux desktops